WE believe there is lots of room for improvement of SCUBA Diving Skills....Especially Buoyancy Control Skills!

 "IF" you think others can mentor your efforts to improve your buoyancy control better than we can___that's fine........

-JUST BE SURE THAT THEY SHOW YOU THEIRS!
+JUST MAKE SURE THAT THEY SHOW YOU THEIR MOVIES!

-Divers do not stop sculling because they have acquired "good buoyancy skills."
+Divers do not stop sculling because they acquire "good buoyancy skills."

 They learn or teach themselves "GREAT BUOYANCY " because they have stopped sculling.